The 2015 scheme is open until Wednesday 3rd June 2015.

 It is the Applicant's responsibility to make sure that all parts of the application (Research Proposal, Home Reference and Host Agreement) are completed and received by them before beginning their online application.

-SCAR Fellowship awards will be confirmed by the Executive Committee in July and applicants will be informed of the results in early August.
-Fellowships run for one year so must be completed by the end of July 2015.
+SCAR Fellowship awards should be confirmed by the Executive Committee in late July and applicants will be informed of the results in August, the official announcement being made during the COMNAP AGM in late August.
+Fellowships run for one year so must be completed by the end of July 2016.

 At the end of each Fellowship, each candidate must provide a report to be published on the SCAR and/or COMNAP websites.
-Reports should cover the scientific accomplishments and a budgetary report and should be completed following a structure similar to those already on the website (accessible via the main Fellowships page).
-The SCAR and/or COMNAP Fellowship scheme should be acknowledged in any resulting publications.
+Reports should cover the scientific accomplishments and a budgetary report and should be completed following a structure similar to those posted on the Fellows page of the SCAR website.
+The SCAR and/or COMNAP Fellowship Scheme should be acknowledged in any resulting publications.